SamScherf/dwm/README.md

 # Sam's fork of dwm

-This is only a fork of the suckless program dwm that has been customized for personal use on my X200T
+This is simply a fork of the suckless program dwm that has been customized for personal use on my X200T

 ## Modifications